-A last-minute schedule change upped the challenge further for the Trinity team – though we were originally asked to have the equipment ready for pick-up on the Tuesday after August’s long weekend, we received a call at the end of the day Thursday before the long weekend asking if we could have things ready to go the end of the next day.
+A last-minute schedule change upped the challenge further for the Trinity team – though we were originally asked to have the equipment ready for pick-up on the Tuesday after the August long weekend, we received a call at the end of the day Thursday before the long weekend asking if we could have things ready to go by the end of the next day.
 The customer comes first at Trinity Power Rentals, so our team was on the job until 8 pm that Friday to ensure the entire order was prepped, strapped down on the truck and ready to rock & roll.

-While the deadline change put a slight crimp in our team’s holiday schedule (one shop member actually postponed a trip to Whistler), it also meant Wajax could have equipment in place and energized before festival attendees arrived at the site.
+While the deadline change put a slight crimp in our team’s holiday schedule (one shop member actually postponed a trip to Whistler), it also meant our client could have equipment in place and energized before festival attendees arrived at the site.
 In fact, they had the luxury of an entire day to deal with any additions or changes from festival organizers – an inevitability at such a large event.

 We design and execute a 1500kVA substation installation at a communications facility in British Columbia.